The Most Popular TV Shows Of 2023: Ahsoka, The Last Of Us And More

 Several of the new shows and their actors have been nominated for the 75th Primetime Emmy Awards in multiple categories.
 These include shows such as Jury Duty and Beef and actors such as Jason Segel (Shrinking), Lyonne (Poker Face), Pedro Pascal and Bella Ramsey (The Last of Us), Keri Russell (The Diplomat), and Steven Yeun and Ali Wong (Beef).

-What is noteworthy is that some of the biggest hits include Indian streaming TV shows such as Amazon’s Lucky Guy, Hotstar’s Taaza Khabar and JioCinema’s Inspector Avinash.
+What is noteworthy is that some of the biggest hits include Indian streaming TV shows such as Amazon’s Lucky Guy and Hotstar’s Taaza Khabar.

 With so many outstanding shows to choose from, 2023 has proven to be a remarkable year for television and streaming, showcasing the creativity and storytelling prowess of the industry.